christopherthompson81/tabbyUI/README.md

 ## Getting Started

-1. Navigate to the AWS deployed instance: [https://main.d1nwbxsgjn09jn.amplifyapp.com/](https://main.d1nwbxsgjn09jn.amplifyapp.com/)
+1. Ensure you have a running [tabbyAPI](https://github.com/theroyallab/tabbyAPI) instance
-2. Ensure you have a running [tabbyAPI](https://github.com/theroyallab/tabbyAPI) instance
+2. Configure your server URL and API keys in the settings
-3. Configure your server URL and API keys in the settings
+3. Load your preferred model through the model management interface
-4. Load your preferred model through the model management interface
+4. Start chatting!

-5. Start chatting!
+An AWS deployed instance is available at: [https://main.d1nwbxsgjn09jn.amplifyapp.com/](https://main.d1nwbxsgjn09jn.amplifyapp.com/).
+However, this would require mixed-mode content enabled to access a conventionally-deployed local TabbyAPI server.

 ## Development